edymetranet/element-ios-face-sdk-local-example/README.md

 ![bundle_identifier](https://github.com/Element1/element-ios-face-sdk-local-example/raw/master/images/bundle_identifier.png "bundle_identifier")

-The last step is to edit the AppDelegateProtected.swift file and replace YOUR_ENCRYPTED_ACCESS_KEY with your EAK.
+The last step is to edit the AppDelegateProtected.swift file and replace YOUR_EAK with your EAK.

 To run the demo app, click on the arrow on the top left: